Calamity Jane: Final years

 In 1881, Jane bought a ranch west of Miles City, Montana, along the Yellowstone River, where she kept an inn.
-According to one version of her life, she later married Clinton Burke from Texas and moved to Boulder, where she once again made an attempt in the inn business.
+In June 1887, a reporter for the Cheyenne Daily Leader interviewed Jane in Cheyenne, where she described her most exciting experiences as having occurred at Bismarck and Rawlins; at Bismarck, she recounted, a duel between an officer who had courted her and another man ended in one man's death and nearly resulted in a lynching of both Jane and her companion.
+The reporter noted that Jane had recently married a Mr. Steers and was en route to Rawlins.
+She married Clinton Burk at El Paso in 1884, with whom she had a daughter born in 1883; Burk died in 1895, and his ambition had been to give their daughter a good education.

 In 1893, Calamity Jane started to appear in Buffalo Bill's Wild West show as a storyteller.
 She also participated in the 1901 Pan-American Exposition.

+A 1901 profile described Jane as bearing the scars of a dozen bullets and noted that she had been honorably discharged from service in 1878 after helping build Fort Mead, South Dakota; by that time she had gained a livelihood selling a book of her adventures.
 Her addiction to liquor was evident even in her younger years.
 For example, on June 10, 1876, she rented a horse and buggy in Cheyenne for a one-mile joy ride to Fort Russell and back, but she was so drunk that she passed right by her destination without noticing it and finally ended up about 90 mi away at Fort Laramie.